HISTORY & HERITAGE

 There then followed a period of war service as an anti-submarine net vessel.
 She was renamed Gullwing for the duration of the war.

-The Eglantine must have come to Portsoy ownership around the start of World War 1, and requisitioned by the Government soon after, for in a local Roll of Honour dated 1915, Alexander Mair, Barbank, is listed as the Captain.
-(He would have been taken into the Royal Naval Reserve for wartime service, in the rank of Temporary Skipper.)
-His home was at Park View, Barbank Street.
-Alex Mair, Barbank, is named as Mate; this was likely his nephew, the son of John Mair, Rocklyn.
-George Pirie, 37 Schoolhendry Street, is listed as Chief Engineer; John Mearns Sen., 17 Low Street, a Deck Hand and James Mearns, 17 Low Street was cook.
+The Eglantine must have come to Portsoy ownership around the start of World War 1.
+She was requisitioned by the Government soon after, for in a local Roll of Honour dated 1915, Alexander Mair, Barbank, is listed as the Captain.
+He would have been taken into the Royal Naval Reserve for wartime service, in the rank of Temporary Skipper.
+His home was at Rocklyn, Barbank Street.
+Alex Mair, Barbank, is named as Mate; this was likely his nephew, son of John (Jock) Mair, Park View, Barbank Street.
+George Pirie, 37 Schoolhendry Street is listed as Chief Engineer; John Mearns Sen., 17 Low Street was a Deck Hand and James Mearns, 17 Low Street was cook.

-The owners of the Eglantine in a post-war list were the same Alexander Mair as well as his brother Joseph.
-Sandy or Sanny Mair, as he was known, continued to skipper the Eglantine while Joe continued in the Daisy, BF1016.
-Brother John (Jock) who lived at Rocklyn, Barbank Street, was another co-owner, from 1919 – 37.
-Jock was also a co-owner of the Overfall, BF590, of which he was Master, between 1921 and 1945.
-The eldest Mair brother, William, was recorded as a co-owner of the Eglantine in Olsen's Almanack of 1936, and might have been an original partner as well.
+The owners of the Eglantine in a post-war list were named as Alexander Mair, as well as his brother Joseph.
+Sandy Mair, or Sanny Shavie as he was known, continued to skipper the Eglantine while Joseph continued as skipper of the Daisy, BF1016.
+Brother John was listed as another co-owner, from 1919 – 37.
+John was also Master and co-owner of the Overfall, BF590, between 1921 and 1945.
+The eldest Mair brother, William, was recorded as a co-owner of the Eglantine in Olsen's Almanack of 1936, and was likely an original partner as well.
+William was earlier the owner and skipper of the sailing Zulu Powerful, BF289, however the outbreak of war marked the end for most of the Zulus.
+The last Zulu to be built in Cullen, for example, was launched in 1904.
 William captained the Perilia, BF248, a Banff built wooden drifter, during WW1.
-Before the war, William was recorded as having been the owner and skipper of the Zulu Powerful, BF289, but the outbreak of war marked the end for most of the Zulus.
-The last Zulu to be built in Cullen, for example, was launched in 1904.

 The Banffshire Journal, of 20th Sept, 1927 published Alexander Mair's obituary: